Monday, December 25, 2017

 Though I long for serious critical dialogue on PSA, I have yet to receive it.
 So, in proper academic form, as a philosopher, I must independently generate criticisms.
 Here is one potential criticism of my alternative model for HE: PSA cannot facilitate the full spectrum of work performed by professors.

-The answer is, yes.
+False.
 In fact, it can do so better than the traditional HEI model or the emerging tech-models (e.g., MOOCs).
 Moreover, PSA can provide greater control over and better compensation for this work, while it opens the doors to as many individuals as want to be professors.

 Readers might recall in 2012 there was a tempest over an article in the Washington Post, entitled, “Do college professors work hard enough?”
 The author, David C Levy, argued that they don’t.
 Or nearly a year later in Forbes magazine, the article by, Susan Adams, which reported that professors have the least stressful of occupations.
 This inaccurate impression of professors as over-paid, stress-free, slackers is a persistent one – perpetuated by those who should know better.